Fuss-Free Southern Fried Chicken

 What else can I use to season the flour?

-The main purpose of this post is to show you this fuss-free method of frying chicken so feel free to use your favorite breading recipe or try mine.
-I happened to use the ranch dressing mix this time but I usually do it a different way each time, depending on my mood.
-I am a big fan of garlic powder, paprika (or cayenne pepper), and parsley in my flour along with salt and pepper.
-Other simple seasoning options include poultry seasoning and seasoned salt.
+The main purpose of this post is to show you this fuss-free method of frying chicken, so feel free to use your favorite breading recipe or try mine.
+I happened to use the ranch dressing mix this time but I actually do it a different way each time, depending on my mood.
+I am a big fan of garlic powder, paprika (or ), and parsley in my flour along with salt and pepper.
+Other simple seasoning options include and .

 Should I brine my chicken beforehand?